wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-purview-message-encryption/includes/5-add-organizational-branding-encrypted-email-messages.md

 After you've either modified the default template or created new branding templates, you can create Exchange mail flow rules to apply your custom branding based on certain conditions.
 Most importantly, the email must be encrypted.
 Such a rule will apply custom branding in the following scenarios:

- -  If the email was manually encrypted by the end user using Outlook or Outlook on the web (formerly Outlook Web App).
+ -  The email was manually encrypted by the end user using Outlook or Outlook on the web (formerly Outlook Web App).
- -  If the email was automatically encrypted by an Exchange mail flow rule or a Microsoft Purview Data Loss Prevention policy.
+ -  The email was automatically encrypted by an Exchange mail flow rule or a Microsoft Purview Data Loss Prevention policy.

 To ensure Microsoft Purview Message Encryption applies your custom branding, set up a mail flow rule to encrypt your email messages.
 The priority of the encryption rule should be higher than the branding rule.
 By doing so, the encryption rule is processed first.
 By default, if you create the encryption rule before the branding rule, then the encryption rule will have a higher priority.

 1. In a web browser, using a work or school account that has been granted global administrator permissions, sign in to Microsoft 365.
-2. On the Office 365 Home page, select the Admin tile.
+2. On the **Office 365 Home** page, select the **Admin** tile.
 3. In the **Microsoft 365 admin center**, select **Admin centers** in the navigation pane, and then select **Exchange**.
 4. In the **Exchange admin center**, in the navigation pane, select **Mail flow**, and then select **Rules**.
 5. On the **Rules** page, select **New+**, then select **Create a new rule** from the drop-down list**.**